This article may contain compensated links. Please read disclaimer for more info.

 Being a French Overseas territory under the French Republic constitution means that arriving in French Polynesia Islands is just as simple as arriving in France mainland.

-Flying is the only way to arrive into this paradise.
+Flying is the only way to arrive in this paradise.
 The only international airport here is Fa’a’ā International Airport (PPT), located just outside Papeete on Tahiti.
-Fa’a’ā is one of the most remote French airports, only served by 9 international airlines:
+Fa’a’ā is one of the most remote French airports, only served by 9 international airlines in France, New Zealand, Chile, and the US :

 - Air France (SkyTeam): Los Angeles Lax, Paris Charles De Gaulle.